jyn514/jyn514.github.io/content/2019-11-26-building-docs.rs.md

 title:	"Building Docs.rs"
 date:	2019-11-26
 audience: developers
-excerpt: How I because the 2nd-most prolific contributor to docs.rs
+description: How I because the 2nd-most prolific contributor to docs.rs
 ---

 ## What is docs.rs?